Three Days of the Condor

 Ending Explained: Three Days of the Condor

-The final moments of Three Days of the Condor reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Three Days of the Condor reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Three Days of the Condor?